warpdragon/MC-Raspberry/README.md

 ## Introduction

-It's a mod for people who dont' like the complexity of massive modpacks, but want new functionality and quality of life improvements for vanilla.
+It's a mod for people who dont' like the complexity of massive modpacks, but want new functionality and quality-of-life improvements for vanilla.
 It's a mod to make vanilla better.
-What it has: light engineering, magic, tweaks to vanilla, transportation options, construction improvements.
+What it has: lightweight and simple engineering & magic, tweaks to vanilla, new transportation options, construction improvements, UI improvements.
 What it doesn't have: extreme vertical progression, complicated recipes, unexplained things.

-I'm not a programmer, but I can follow tutorials.
 The following features, taken separately, range from very simple (new recipes) to somewhat complex (new power systems, AI improvements), but they've all been done before.
 Every feature I'm listing has been done by either vanilla in some form or by some mod.

 So why not just make a modpack using existing mods?
-Because I would like them contained inside a single/few mod(s) built from the ground up to do exactly what we want, and only what we want.
+Having the features we need contained inside a single/few mod(s) built from the ground up to do exactly what we want, and only what we want keeps everything very light weight.
 By keeping everything in a lightweight package, we can achieve increased performance over other modpacks which will allow for the use of GL shaders and high-res texture packs.

 # Project Outline

 ## Performance

-The project will probably be based on whichever version of Minecraft has the latest Forge (currently 1.11.2).
-Due to the lightweight nature of the project, higher-end computers should be able to make use of Optifine's GL Shader support as well as Minecraft's high-resolution texture support.
+The project will be built on
+- Minecraft 1.11.2
+- Forge (1.11.2 - 13.20.1.2386)
+- Java SE Development Kit 8
+- Eclipse Oxygen

  For added performance, we will want to stack a few mods on top of the installation:

 - Optifine
 - Fastcraft
 - Foamfix